01 a

 Practices Top

-At Microsoft, I was able to partner with dedicated a11y designers and engineers on every component that I delivered.
-They kept me honest against our accessibility values, which I found to be an invaluable practice.
-I've applied many of the lessons that I learned to this portfolio site, and continue to prioritize this approach in my work.
+At Microsoft, I had the opportunity to collaborate closely with dedicated accessibility designers and engineers on every component I delivered.
+Their partnership ensured alignment with our accessibility standards—an invaluable practice that deeply shaped my approach.
+I've applied many of the lessons I learned to this portfolio site and continue to prioritize accessibility in all of my work.

 A11y review at Microsoft